akachrimanis/DjangoBasic/README.md

   - Read the model template file for each model.
   - transform the xls file into pandas dataframe
   - assign variables accordingly for all parameters
-  - create text for the model
+  - create text for the models.py
   - create the folder structure - run the createapp script for teh specific model and teh folder structure is created automatically
+  - copy the boilerplate files accordingly
+    - style.css
+    - settings.py
+    - urls.py
   - Create the necessary files (if not existing)
     - forms.py
     - urls.py
     - serializers.py
-    - signals.py
+    - signals.py -TODO
-    - celery.py
+    - celery.py -TODO
   - add model into settings.py
   - add configuration of router in urls(the main url in the main app folder backend/urls.py)
   - Make migrations